BrettCawley/brettcawley.github.io/_posts/2019-8-23-Create-A-Lightning-Network-On-Simnet.md

 ##### Create Bitcoin for users
 We need to create bitcoin for our users in order to use them on the lightning network.
 To do that, we need to configure `btcd` to point to a bitcoin address.
-So in the terminal that `btcd` is currently running, cancel the process by pressing `Ctrl+C` a couple times.
+In the terminal that `btcd` is currently running, cancel the process by pressing `Ctrl+C` a couple times.
 Now re-run `btcd` while replacing `<ALICE_ADDRESS>` with  `alice`'s address generated in the previous step:

     btcd --simnet --txindex --rpcuser=kek --rpcpass=kek --miningaddr=<ALICE_ADDRESS>

-We now need to generate 400 simnet blocks, which sends the mining reward to `alice`.
-We generate 400 because coinbase funds can’t be spent until after 100 confirmations, and we need about 300 to activate segwit.
+We now need to generate 400 simnet blocks, of which the mining rewards will be sent to `alice`.
+We generate 400 blocks because coinbase funds can’t be spent until after 100 confirmations, and we need about 300 to activate segwit.

 Open a new terminal (our 8th!) and mine the blocks, thereafter we check `alices`'s balance using `lncli ... walletbalance` to confirm it worked: